acbbullock/IO-Fortran-Library/doc_API_design/UserInfo/thread-safety.md

 author: Austin C Bullock
 ---

-The IO-Fortran-Library explicitly enforces recursion with the `recursive` keyword on all module procedures.
-However, even with recursion enforced, some programs may not operate as expected when performing I/O in parallel regions.
+The IO-Fortran-Library promotes thread-safety by explicitly enforcing recursion with the `recursive` keyword on all module procedures.
+However, performing I/O in parallel regions has the tendency to result in unexpected behavior.
 For instance, inspect the output of the following program with multiple coarray images:

 ```fortran
 program main